If your spouse had the affair, it makes sense that you would ask this question.

 You Are Not Doing Their Work

-You need to learn what healthy boundaries look like.
+Many betrayed spouses need to learn more about what healthy boundaries look like, and how to live them.

 Final Thought